gruns/blagoblag/content/alex_gaynor-rules.rst

 you're not comfortable messaging me, please message someone else (TODO: make a list of other folks), they'll whack me over the head.

+If you have any feedback on these rules, please bring it up in ``##alex_gaynor``, note however, that I might ask you to move the discussion to private message if I think it's likely to be disruptive.

 Rules
 -----